-In addition to our eclectic resident artist experiences, our students attend two art classes per week taught by our own art teachers.
+In addition to our eclectic resident artist experiences, our students attend art classes taught by our own elementary grades art teacher.
 In these classes too, the arts are integrated with other academic content.
-Our arts departments work collaboratively with classroom teachers to connect with and enrich classroom expedition work.
-The connection is daily, but it is front and center on “project Fridays,” when all hands are on deck for the ambitious, fun, frequently boisterous, often messy, and always productive work of solidifying, synthesizing, and demonstrating knowledge through the arts.
+Our art department works collaboratively with classroom teachers to connect with and enrich classroom expedition work.
+Throughout the year, you can find art in regular classrooms in which all hands are on deck for the ambitious, fun, frequently boisterous, often messy, and always productive work of solidifying, synthesizing, and demonstrating knowledge through the arts.

-Dance: Dance Students will learn the basic skills, technique and etiquette of ballet, modern contemporary and jazz technique.
-They will dig deeper into the exercises and skills needed to be stronger more skilled dancers.
-Dancers will create ownership over their individual training through creating an exercise program for their personal training.
-Students focus on core strength, endurance and stretching.
+Dance: Students learn the basic skills, technique and etiquette of ballet, modern contemporary and jazz.
+They focus on core strength, endurance and stretching.
 Students learn foundational movement concepts such as spatial awareness, proper body alignment, precision in movement, and the use of momentum and direction.
 Students are also given the opportunity to create personal choreographies.
-Dance is explored as a way of staying active & physically fit as well as a potential career choice.
+The Dance Teacher works collaboratively with the classroom teachers to create dance pieces that connect to the academic content.
+Dance is presented to students as a way of staying active and physically fit.